jorge-ramirez-upm/RepTate/RepTate/docs/source/features.rst

 Graphical User Interface
 ========================
-- Export the figure to PDS, PNG, ...
+- Export the figure to PDF, PNG, ...
 - Flexibility to choose symbols and colors for the data
 - Inspection of the experiment and theory data